-- In West Sussex the LA is represented by SENAT (Special Educational Needs Assessment Team), but it will usually be the Planning Coordinator (PC) you will liaise with.
+- In West Sussex, the LA is represented by SENAT (Special Educational Needs Assessment Team), but it will usually be the SEND Officer (SENDO) you will liaise with.

 When do we need to think about choosing a new setting?